 You can check your account by mobile and telephone banking, online or at a cash machine, and you should do this regularly.
 You may want to look at altering the dates of your standing orders and Direct Debits, to ensure there's money in your account to pay them.
 Your local branch can help you set up the right payment options.

-If you're switching from an existing Yorkshire Bank account to Current Account Control, please make sure that you have enough available funds to cover any payments made before the account switch that are charged to your account afterwards.
+If you're switching from an existing Yorkshire Bank account to Current Account Control or are moving your account to us from another bank, please make sure that you have sufficient funds to cover any payments made before the account switch, that are charged to your account afterwards.

 You can cancel your agreement with us within 14 days of opening your account by contacting us in branch, by phone or in writing.
 Please check terms and conditions for more information.

 Your eligible deposits with Clydesdale Bank plc are protected by the Financial Services Compensation Scheme, the UK’s deposit guarantee scheme.
 This limit is applied to the total of any deposits you have with the following: Clydesdale Bank and Yorkshire Bank.
 Any deposits you hold above the limit between these brands are unlikely to be covered.
 Please ask for further information or visit www.fscs.org.uk (opens in a new window)

 ** 24 hour telephone, mobile and internet banking may be temporarily unavailable during periods of routine maintenance.
 For your security calls may be monitored or recorded.